 Blue has not been well-parented.
 That much is clear from the beginning.
 His mother drives by at the father’s funeral, is not interested in her own son, nor who he’s married.
 She’s fed Blue nothing but corn syrup growing up, to the point where he needs to make a complete U-turn in his diet after leaving home, losing some of the weight.
 He’s bought a toupee to sort of paper over his deficiencies.

-We learn the most about Blue’s weaknesses from the brief conversations he has with his wife.
+We learn the most about Blue’s shortcomings from the brief conversations he has with his wife.
 That is, she’s pushing him for more and he’s not giving it.
 It’s clear Blue wants to keep his childhood home separate from his wife and child, playing the big man now.
 But until he opens up about it, his wife will never fully understand him.

 I do wonder a little about Blue’s ghost.
 What has he done in the past?
 Fitzroy seems to reassure him later in the story, “I don’t hold the past against nobody.”
 When we see what Blue does regarding the toaster, perhaps Blue has done some pretty awful things himself.
 We get just an overview of that at the beginning.
 We’re also told he’s been to Assertiveness Training.
 (He seems to make use of those skills when retrieving his toaster, using a firm voice.)